RP

 7 ingredient prep cues

-Butternut squash peeled, seeded, cut into 1-inch cubes, carrots cut into 1-inch pieces, and parsnips cut into 1-inch pieces before you start cooking so the method does not stall.
+Butternut squash peeled, seeded, cut into 1-inch cubes, carrots cut into 1-inch pieces, and parsnips cut into 1-inch pieces before heat goes on.

 Adjustment logic